A series of eight short books by Mary Stanton. They're about unicorns. Of Balinor.

 - Unicorn: Well, yeah.

 - Veganopia: Everyone is vegetarian since the animals of Balinor can talk.
 Probably helps that Balinor has magic to prevent vitamin deficiencies.
+Yet it is also mentioned the only meat the carnivores are allowed to eat are fish and bugs.

 - Voluntary Shapeshifting: Entia, the Shifter.